PEDROMOREIRA45/lei-23-s2-1dg-g31/docs/sprintA/us004/01.requirements-engineering/Readme.md

 > **Question:** When assigning an agent to a property listing, are the available agents shown by the system for the owner to pick?
 Or does the owner need to provide the agent's information (name, agency,etc)?
 >
 > **Answer:** The owner should select one agent from a list of agents that work in the selected agency.
 The owner should select the agency before selecting the agent.

+> **Question:** In the Project description, there are only specifications for a Sale.
+What are the required characteristics for a rental?
+>
+> **Answer:** The caracteristics for a rental are the same as the ones for the sale of a property.
+The rent value is per month.
+Additionally, we have to define the contract duration.

+> **Question:** In the project's documentation it's mentioned that "All those who wish to use the application must be authenticated", but in the US1 it's said that an unregistered user can see a list of properties.
+Can users who aren't authenticated do this?
+>
+> **Answer:** Non-authenticated users can only list properties.
+>
+> **Question:** Does that imply that a seller can choose the agency/branch/store independently of the location of the property?
+>
+> **Answer:** Yes.

 ### 1.3.
 Acceptance Criteria